Thfirmin/Thfirmin/README.md

 ***

-## Currently learning
+## Profile

+### 👾 Hard Skills

 1. Tech
-	* Shell/Bash
+	* Shell/Bash/Zsh
 	* C
 	* Network/Web
-	* Gitflow methods
+	* Git Workflow methods
 2. Languages
 	* English (Beginner)
 	* Spanish (Intermediary)
 	* Japanese (Beginner)

+### 👽 Soft Skills

+- Private
+	+ Analyzing, hypothesizing, and testing is for me a rest, not work.
+	+ Basketball, anime and coffee is a prerequisite for a good weekend.
+- Social
+	+ I am shy and have poor human communication skills, but i communicate well with the machine.
+- Work
+	+ I try to find problems and solve them well, but consequently time is not my best friend :p.

-💞️ I’m looking to find and collaborate on projects with the many peoples who want a new incredible dares.
+> 💞️ I’m looking to find and collaborate on projects with the many peoples who want a new incredible dares.

 ***